superform-xyz/superform-core/security-review/README.md

 - Exploits concerning the inappropriate behavior of keeper roles mentioned below
 - Superform allows for the permissionless addition of yield.
 We do not maintain the security of vaults added and funds bricked or lost by improper implementations
 - Our v1 was deployed on January 24th, 2024.
 Changes to the LiFi or Socket codebase after this point, implicitly used in LiFiValidator and SocketValidator, are monitored and validated off-chain and we will not consider errors specific to any added functionality
+- Anything related to MultiVaultSFData.extraFormData usage in relation of multi vault withdraws processing in CoreStateRegistry (the variable is ignored)

 ## Off-chain Architecture